Last Glacial Period: Mérida glaciation (Venezuelan Andes)

 The name Mérida glaciation is proposed to designate the alpine glaciation that affected the central Venezuelan Andes during the Late Pleistocene.
-Two main moraine levels have been recognized - one with an elevation of 2600–2700 m, and another with an elevation of 3000–3500 m.
-The snow line during the last glacial advance was lowered approximately 1200 m below the present snow line, which is 3700 m.
+Two main moraine levels have been recognized - one with an elevation of 2.6–2.7 km, and another with an elevation of 3–3.5 km.
+The snow line during the last glacial advance was lowered approximately 1.2 km below the present snow line, which is 3.7 km.
 The glaciated area in the Cordillera de Mérida was about 600 km2; this included these high areas, from southwest to northeast: Páramo de Tamá, Páramo Batallón, Páramo Los Conejos, Páramo Piedras Blancas, and Teta de Niquitao.

-Around 200 km2 of the total glaciated area was in the Sierra Nevada de Mérida, and of that amount, the largest concentration, 50 km2, was in the areas of Pico Bolívar, Pico Humboldt [4942 m], and Pico Bonpland [4983 m].
-Radiocarbon dating indicates that the moraines are older than 10,000 BP, and probably older than 13,000 BP.
+Around 200 km2 of the total glaciated area was in the Sierra Nevada de Mérida and Sierra de Santo Domingo, and of that amount, the largest concentration, 50 km2, was in the areas of Pico Bolívar, Pico Humboldt 4.942 km, and Pico Bonpland 4.983 km.
+Radiocarbon dating indicates that the moraines are older than 10,000 years ago, and probably older than 13,000 years ago.
 The lower moraine level probably corresponds to the main Wisconsin glacial advance.
 The upper level probably represents the last glacial advance (Late Wisconsin).